 Parents: Cocker Spaniel x Border Collie mix

 The cross between a Cocker Spaniel and a Border Collie brings you this unusual hybrid.
-The Border Collie Cocker is a hyperactive dog with amazing stamina.
+They may not be the most popular hybrid, but they’re interesting and unique.
+In most cases, the Border Collie Cockers will be hyperactive with amazing stamina.

-They bark quite a bit, so obedience training is absolutely essential early on.
+The down side is that they bark quite a bit, so obedience training is absolutely essential early on to keep them in check.
 The good news is that they’re some of the most intelligent Border Collie mixes and love obedience training.

 Usually, these dogs will take retain the body and build of a Border Collie, but have the head of a Cocker Spaniel.
 They’ll be medium-sized dogs, but the coat colors can vary.